gitter-badger/EW/README.md

   - Easy to setup configuration
   - Secure password encryption (prevents students from hacking into another account to prevent cheating.)
+  - Open source for developers to build on.

 Planned Features
 ================

   - Customizable Tests
   - Online Grades
+  - Compatibility with Edlightened Mobile and CPLib

 Tools
 =====
 We will be adding some tools to make it easier to administrate and view your Edlightened installation.
 Here are a few we have completed or are working on.

-  - SMViewer : Don't want your students straying away from Edlightened?
+  - EWViewer : Don't want your students straying away from Edlightened?
 Add this program to your computers!
-  - SMPassGen : If you want to create a new user into your database, you can use this tool to hash the password!
+  - EWPassGen : If you want to create a new user into your database, you can use this tool to hash the password!

 License
 =======